Skip to Content

 3. Hold the Sleep/Wake button until the iPhone resets

-These methods should reset your phone and hopefully solve the frozen and unresponsive iPhone lock screen causing the buttons not to work.
+These methods should reset your phone and hopefully solve the problem of the frozen and unresponsive iPhone lock screen, which prevents the buttons from working as you want them to.

 User Error

-This may seem like a no-brainer but sometimes you may actually just not be pressing the buttons hard enough. iPhone 3D touch technology is usually very responsive and will pick up most finger touches whether it is a light touch, heavy touch, or long and short presses.
-Sometimes though it is good just to make sure you are working with the iPhone properly.
+This may seem like a no-brainer, but sometimes, you may not be pressing the buttons hard enough. iPhone 3D touch technology is usually very responsive and will pick up most finger touches, whether they are light, heavy, or long and short.
+Sometimes, though, it is good to just make sure you are working with the iPhone properly.

 1. Navigate to Settings